stardust-enterprises/jvmti-rs/README.md

 ## why?

-This work is based on [x4e's jvm-rs][jvm-rs] project, which is feature-rich but doesn't offer the greatest syntax for idiomatic Rust programming, for example:
+This work is based on [x4e's jvm-rs][jvm-rs] project, which is feature-rich but doesn't offer the greatest syntax for idiomatic Rust programming.

 ### comparaisons

 <details>
-<summary>With `jvm-rs`</summary>
+<summary>With jvm-rs</summary>
 ```rs
 #[no_mangle]
 pub unsafe extern "system" fn JNI_OnLoad(jvm: *mut JavaVM, _res: &mut c_void) -> c_int {